Open Educational Resources

 Open Educational Resources are digital resources that are open access and can be used in higher education.
 It covers a variety of different types of resources.
 Besides this, it can save time to reuse high quality content, instead of having to make it yourself.

 A good explanation of Open Educational Resources can be found on this page of SURF.
-For advice on how to make your own interactive open educational resource, you can contact your faculty’s ICTO or video coordinator, the Centre for Innovation or read the advice in the video toolkit of Leiden University.
+For advice on how to make your own interactive open educational resource, you can contact your faculty’s ICTO or video coordinator, the Leiden Learning & Innovation Centre or read the advice in the video toolkit of Leiden University.

 Finding Open Educational Resources